-Hanging signs and graphics are permitted to a maximum height of 20’ from the floor to the TOP of the sign, provided approval is received from Tradeshow Logistics (contact information in Online Exhibitor Service Manual) by October 1, 2018.
+Hanging signs and graphics are permitted to a maximum height of 20’ from the floor to the TOP of the sign, provided approval is received from Tradeshow Logistics (contact information in Online Exhibitor Service Manual) by October 1, 2019.

 GENERAL INFORMATION.
 Booth carpeting is mandatory and is the responsibility of the exhibiting company.
 Exposed unfinished sides or exhibit backgrounds must be draped to present an attractive appearance.
-The exhibits will be inspected at 7:00 on Friday, November 2, 2018.
+The exhibits will be inspected at 7:00 on Friday, October 25, 2019.
 At this time the decorator, with the approval of the Exhibit Manager, will provide carpet and/or draping as deemed necessary.
 In addition, any boxes that have been sent and delivered to the booth will be unpacked and displayed.
 Any charges incurred will be the responsibility of the exhibitor.
 Exhibitors are responsible for reviewing union rules which vary from state to state.

 Electrical requirements, projection requirements, and all furniture and accessories are the responsibility of the exhibiting company.
 Order forms for the above services and equipment will be included in the Online Exhibitor Service Manual.

-- STORAGE OF PACKING CRATES AND BOXES.
+10. STORAGE OF PACKING CRATES AND BOXES.
 Unattended freight in any display space as of one hour prior to Show opening

 The removal and return of large crates that cannot be handled by hand trucks will be charged for at prevailing rates.

 Crates, boxes or other exhibit materials unclaimed by the exhibitor after the Show will be removed at the exhibitor’s

-Food & Beverage (including alcoholic beverages): Food products may not be distributed unless they are products being promoted at the display or they are used to demonstrate the company’s product(s).
+Food & Beverage (including alcoholic beverages).
+Food products may not be distributed unless they are products being promoted at the display or they are used to demonstrate the company’s product(s).
 Any exception to this policy must be approved by AAP or Show Management prior to the exhibition.
 All food and beverage must be ordered through the Center.
 Outside product will incur a corkage fee at exhibitor’s expense.

 Direct Sales.
-The purpose of the exhibits is to further the education of meeting attendees through product and service displays and demonstrations.
+The purpose of the exhibits is to further the education of meeting attendees through product and services displays and demonstrations.
 Sales and order taking are permitted provided all transactions are conducted within the professional nature of the meeting.
 No signage or advertising of products pricing will be allowed.
-Products for sale must be the exhibitors’ own unaltered, marketed products, and the products or services must be pertinent to the attendees’ professional interest.
+Products for sale must be the exhibtors’ own unaltered, marketed products, and the products or services must be pertinent to the attendees’ professional interest.
 The AAP and Show Management reserves the right to restrict sales activities that it deems inappropriate or unprofessional.

 Photography.
 An exhibit booth may not be photographed or videotaped without the permission of the legitimate occupants of that booth.
-This prohibition extends to the members of the medical or lay press.
+The prohibition extends to the members of the medical or lay press.
 Booth personnel should notify the Exhibit Manager if they are being photographed/videotaped without permission.

 Literature Distribution.
 All demonstrations or other activities must be confined to the limits of the exhibitor’s booth.
 Distribution of circulars may be made only within the space assigned to the exhibitor distributing such materials.
 All book signings must be approved by the AAP.
 The AAP has the right to decline author signings.
-No advertising circulars, catalogs, folders, or devices shall be distributed by exhibitors in the aisles, meeting rooms, registration areas, lounges, or grounds of the convention center or any hotels included in the official AAP housing block.
+No advertising circulars, catalogs, folders, or devices shall be distributed by exhibitors in the aisles, meeting rooms, registration areas, lounges, or grounds of the convention center or any hotel included in the official AAP Housing Block.
 Trade publishers are prohibited from soliciting advertising during the Show.
 Trade publications may be distributed from their booth, but automatic distribution is prohibited.

 Giveaways.
 The American Medical Association has adopted guidelines governing gifts to physicians from industry.
 These guidelines have been endorsed by the AAP and other medical organizations and by the Pharmaceutical Manufacturing Association.

 Novelty gifts or souvenirs not manufactured by the exhibiting company must be submitted to the AAP for review.
 These premiums should be items that can be used during the meeting or in the professional activities of the attendee.
 Please fill out the notification of intent to distribute premiums, novelty items or food products form, which can be found in the Online Exhibitor Service Manual.
-This form is due October 1, 2018.
+This form is due October 1, 2019.

 The AAP may withhold or withdraw permission to distribute souvenirs, advertising, or other materials it considers objectionable.
 Exhibitors may not distribute stick-on emblems, buttons, unofficial badges, or company nameplates.
 No balloons may be used as display decoration or inflated to distribute to visitors of a display.
 Use of the AAP, AAP logo or conference logo is prohibited

 Education events in exhibit booths.
 Continuing medical education (CME)-accredited education cannot be offered on the exhibit floor.
 Exhibiting companies must inform the AAP, in writing, of all educational events offered in their booths.
 Notification letters must include a description of the event, identifying format, content, dates, time, and names of physicians involved in the delivery of the educational event.
-The notice must be sent to the attention of the AAP Exhibit Manager, no later than October 1, 2018.
+The notice must be sent to the attention of the AAP Exhibit Manager, no later than October 1, 2019.

 Signage in booths must include the following wording: